ladsantos/PoWeRS/README.md

 Latest additions and corrections
 ------------

-* estimate.rotation now has a much faster, better and efficient find() routine
+* estimate.vsini.find() now has a minimum number of iterations (avoids falling in the first, not optimal, solution)
 * plotter now has an option to save plot as a file
 * started to correct codes for PEP0008 compliance
 * started adding assertions for defensive coding